Se Habla Español

 One of the most trusted health care organizations in Greater Boston focusing on hospice and palliative care, Good Shepherd needs you to support our administrative team.

-Support longtime Board Member, Stephen Campbell, in his 3rd Boston Marathon to support Good Shepherd.
-While April 20th may seem like a long way off with all this snow, spring is just around the corner and there is no time like the present to support Stephen in his run for Good Shepherd.
-Stephen’s goal is to raise $7500 for Good Shepherd.
+Thank you to longtime Board Member, Stephen Campbell, who recently completed his 3rd Boston Marathon to support Good Shepherd.
+There is still time to donate!
 Below is a link to Stephen’s Crowdrise page.
-You can donate there, on our website , or by mailing a check to Good Shepherd.
+You can donate there, on our website, or by mailing a check to Good Shepherd.
 Thank you for your support!

 On Thursday, October 30th, Good Shepherd hosted its Second Annual Good Shepherd Institute Dinner.
 Featured speaker Dr. Atul Gawande addressed a SOLD OUT audience with his bold visions and compassionate approach.